ServerlessDays/London/src/site/content/activities/afterparty.md

 ---
 title: Afterparty
 layout: afterparty
-description: Afterparty starts at 6:30 at Café Delirium, only 8 minutes to walk from the conference venue.
+description: Afterparty starts 6:30pm at Café Delirium, only 8 minutes to walk or 2 minutes by tram from the conference venue.
 image: /images/UnicornDutchified.png
 ---